hotwax/dxp-knowledgebase/OMS-API/README.md

 The main purpose of this module is to provide information regarding stock of product(s).
 The transformation rules for the module are defined in mappings/stock, and the typings for stock are available in types/stock.

-When fetching the stock, the module does not handle the case of `not found` products.
+When fetching the stock, the module does not handle the case of product(s) those were not found on server.
 If all the product(s) for which inventory needs to be fetched is/are not found on server then module simply returns an error response and when some of the products are not found when fetching stock for multiple products, then only those products were returned whose stock is found on server and other products are not returned in response.

 **Use Cases:**
 - fetch total stock for product(s) on all facilities